sabahpalani/Shopping-List/README.md

 # Shopping-List

-#HTML has everything needed in order to create a basic shopping list.
+#HTML Has everything needed in order to create a basic shopping list.

-#CSS has everything needed in order to cross out each li item when clicked (will update in future to make prettier).
+#CSS Crosses out each li item when clicked (will update in future to make web page prettier).

-#JS has the basic shopping list features + done class + delete button.
+#JS Includes the basic shopping list features + .done class && delete button.